Uncategorized

 The reason is somewhat subtle—a little history first.

 Fred Brooks, in his classic and still readable, “The Mythical Man Month” (1975), explained why.
 His argument boils down to a claim that large programs fail because the number of human interactions among members of a team increases quadratically with the number of programmers.
+In large teams, communication overhead overwhelms actual programming.
 One consequence is, in Brooks’ famous words, “Adding programmers to a late project makes it later.”

 The reason is that attempting to go faster by adding programmers is a linear process, but it results in a quadratic increase in time that must be spent coordinating everyone’s work.

 Today, we no longer hear the phrase “software crisis.”
-It ended.
-The solution was the development of a culture of programming that learned to write software in smaller, minimally coupled units that were defined only by their interfaces.
-Programmer’s tools improved too—IDEs, higher-level languages and debugging, networking, etc, but basically, we learned to write smaller programs that talk to each other.
+The eventual solution was the development of a culture of programming that learned to write software in smaller, minimally coupled units that were defined only by their interfaces.
+Programmer’s tools improved too—IDEs, higher-level languages and better debuggers, networking, etc.—but basically, we learned to write smaller programs that talk to each other.

-That’s one way to say it, but to think of the solution as writing smaller programs mistakes the means for the end.
-Minimizing the number of programmers on a project was the essence.
-Reducing the number of lines to write, or writing code faster, give a linear speedup, but smaller teams give you a quadratic speedup in the effectiveness of each programmer.
+That’s one way to say it, but you could argue that it’s backward in that it mistakes the means for the end.
+Minimizing the number of programmers on a project was the essence; smaller programs was only a means to that end.
+Reducing the number of lines to write and writing code faster give a linear speedup, but shrinking a team results in a quadratic speedup in the effectiveness of each programmer.

 Where The Real Speed Comes From

 This is not true in every possible case, but it’s true over realistic ranges with big teams.
-We’ll see below that as long as the AI speedup factor is positive, and the communications cost scales superlinearly, there is always a team size for which a lone AI-powered programmer will beat it.
+In fact, we’ll see below that as long as the AI speedup factor is positive, if the communications cost scales superlinearly, there is always a team size for which a lone AI-powered programmer will beat it, because communications overhead can bring a large enough team to a standstill.

 A Real Life Example

-The 30k program I recently wrote using AI took about two weeks and change.
-That means the sustained rate of code generated was about 2000 lines a day of decently structured, readable code that could pass for human written.
-The AI code was better than my hand-written code usually is.
+When writing that 30k program mentioned above, I was producing about 2000 lines a day of decently structured, readable code that could pass for human written.
+If I’m honest, the AI code was better than my hand-written code usually is.

-If there had been two of us, productivity would not have doubled to 4k lines per day.
+If there had been two of us, I’m confident that productivity would not have doubled to 4k lines per day.
 It probably would have been more like 3k lines/day, because of the added inter-human coordination overhead.

-This is a seat of the pants estimate, but I expect that if there’d been five people on the team, lines/day would have been lower than me working alone.
+This is a seat of the pants estimate, but my intuition is that if there’d been five people on the team, the lines/day would have been no better than me working alone.

-Theoretically, with sufficient manpower, the project never would have been completed at all.
+Theoretically, with enough programmers, the project never would have been completed at all.

 More Mathematically

-Let’s assume that AI can speed up the coding output of a single programmer by a factor of S. To keep things realistic and intuitive, let’s say that S a good size speedup, like 10x.
+Let’s assume that AI can speed up the coding output of a single programmer by a factor of S, S>1.
+To keep things realistic and intuitive, let’s say that S is 10x.

 Call the average number of developers working on a project M and let’s say in this one case, M happens to also be 10.
 That means our lone AI person can now rewrite the entire project as fast as the M programmers did the first time.
 Right?

 Wrong!
-The factor of S is how much AI speeds up one programmer.
+It’s what we said above–the factor of S is how much AI speeds up one programmer.

 Greatly simplifying by assuming that every team member talks to every other, the cost of communication in a team of size M grows with kM(M-1)/2, where k ∈ (0, 1) is a fudge-factor expressing the cost of a unit of communication between team members.
 It’s not an exact formula, but it’s the right kind of curve, and we’ll see below that the values don’t really matter to the basic principle.